UnicornH/PPISP-Composite-Kernels-GCN/README.md

 ## 1. Setup

 #### Dependency
-This repository is partially dependent on 'pytorch'.
+This repository is partially dependent on 'pytorch' ,'torch_scatter'.

 ## 2. Running
 Please see the trainval.py for an example.